gadget114514/xlsx2csv/README.md

    % xlsx2csv filename.xlsx
 ```

-The results are created as csv files which name comes from sheet name.
+The results are created as csv files which name comes from sheet name. (sheetname.csv)